MonkmanMH/martinmonkman/content/post/2020-09-15_penguins/index.md

 ## fixed-width files

-This exercise in data import uses a modification of the data found in the package—I have converted the data file to a fixed-width format.
+This exercise in data import uses a modification of the data found in the {palmerpenguin} package—I have converted the data file to a fixed-width format.
 This type of plain text file isn't used as much as other types, but you may come across them in your data science journey.

 One of the attributes of fixed-width files is that there are no delimiters as there are in CSV (Comma-Separated Value) files.
-Instead, in a fixed-width file specific columns in the table are assigned to a particular variable.
+Instead, specific columns in the table are assigned to a particular variable.
 This means that for very large files, reading in the data can be accomplished more efficiently because the need to search for commas in every row has been removed.

 There is also a reason, less important now that memory is far less expensive than it was, to create files that minimize the number of characters, including white space.
-(When data was stored on punch cards, which had a physical constraint of an 80 character width, methods to eliminate _any_ superfluous characters were sought.) ^[Randall Munroe, [Google's Datacentres on Punch Cards](https://what-if.xkcd.com/63/){target="blank"}]
+(When data was stored on punch cards, which had a physical constraint of an 80 character width, methods to eliminate _any_ superfluous characters were sought. ^[Randall Munroe, [Google's Datacentres on Punch Cards](https://what-if.xkcd.com/63/){target="blank"}])

-Here in 2020, cheaper storage and efficient compression methods have meant that a CSV file with unfixed variable lengths are more common, but in some big data applications, fixed-width files are still used.
+Here in 2020, cheaper storage and efficient compression methods have meant that CSV files with unfixed variable lengths are more common, but in some big data applications, fixed-width files are still used.

 ## fixed-width penguins

 The first 10 rows of the `penguins_fwf.txt` file look like this: